 We make available to Customers and individuals the current list of Sub-processors and Processors for the Services.
-Such Sub-processors lists shall include the identities of those Sub-processors and their country of location.
-Customer may subscribe from this page, and if Customer subscribes, PeopleDoc will provide notification of a new Sub-processor(s) before authorizing any new Sub-processor(s) to Process Personal Data in connection with the provision of the applicable Services.
+Such lists include the identities of those third-parties and their country of processing.
+Customers may subscribe on this page to notifications of any new Sub-processors, we provide notification of a new Sub-processor(s) before authorizing any new Sub-processor(s) to Process Personal Data in connection with the provision of the applicable Services.

 Process to engage new sub-processors and Customer's Right to object:

-Customer may object to PeopleDoc’s use of a new Sub-processor by notifying PeopleDoc promptly in writing (including via email) within ten (10) business days after receipt of PeopleDoc’s notice in accordance with the mechanism set out above.
+Customer may object to the use of a new Sub-processor by notifying us promptly in writing (including via email) within ten (10) business days after receipt of our notice.

 In the event Customer objects to a new Sub-processor, as described above, we will use reasonable efforts to make available to Customer a change in the Services or recommend a commercially reasonable change to Customer’s configuration or use of the Services to avoid Processing of Personal Data by the objected-to new Sub-processor without unreasonably burdening the Customer.

-If PeopleDoc is unable to make available such change within a reasonable period of time, which shall not exceed thirty (30) days, Customer may upon prior written notice to the other Party, terminate the Agreement or Order Form(s) with respect only to those services which cannot be provided by PeopleDoc without the use of the objected-to new Sub-Processor.
+If we're unable to make available such change within a reasonable period of time, which shall not exceed thirty (30) days, Customer may upon prior written notice to the other Party, terminate the Agreement or Order Form(s) with respect only to those services which cannot be provided without the use of the objected-to new Sub-Processor.

 Our Privacy Team is available at firstname.lastname@example.org for further information.